We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Your pediatrician will conduct a physical examination of your child and ask if they’re showing any of the signs of an iron deficiency, including (

 - failure to grow at the expected rate

 Your doctor might also take a small sample of blood to check your child’s red blood cells.
-If your doctor thinks your child has an iron deficiency, they may prescribe a supplement.
+If your doctor suspects your child has an iron deficiency, they may prescribe a supplement.

-Iron is a very important nutrient for a rapidly growing toddler.
-The recommended daily requirements for iron vary by age:
+Iron is a very important nutrient for a rapidly growing child and the recommended daily requirements for iron vary by age.

-Too much iron can be toxic.
-Children under age 14 shouldn’t take more than 40 milligrams a day.
+Keep in mind that too much iron can be toxic.
+Children under age 14 years should not take more than 40 milligrams a day.

-Iron supplements for adults contain far too much iron to give them safely to your child (up to 100 mg in one tablet).
+Iron supplements for adults contain far too much iron to give them safely to your child, with some products providing up to 100 milligrams in a single dose.

 Try a liquid supplement like NovaFerrum Pediatric Liquid Iron Supplement Drops.
 It’s free of sugar and naturally flavored with raspberry and grape.

-A powder iron supplement can be mixed with your kid’s favorite soft foods, such as oatmeal, applesauce, or yogurt, so picky eaters might not even know they are eating it.
+A powder iron supplement can be mixed with your kid’s favorite soft foods, such as oatmeal, applesauce, or yogurt, making it a great option for picky eaters.

-Excessive iron intake can lead to serious health problems so never give your child iron supplements without first consulting a doctor.
-According to the NIH, between 1983 and 1991, the accidental ingestion of iron supplements caused almost a third of accidental poisoning deaths in children in the United States.
+Excessive iron intake can lead to serious health problems, so never give your child iron supplements without first consulting a doctor.

 - severe vomiting